A Powerful Way to Understand People Using the DISC Personality Concept

 On a side note – I learned about “DISC” over 25 years ago from a good friend who helped me to understand my daughter.
 The concept was so revolutionary in my own family that I began my own research.
 Since then I have trained thousands of people and written many books on the subject.
 No one is more passionate about what I am sharing with you than I am, because these are the very concepts that changed my life!

-Building on a “Wellness” Model
+Based on a “Wellness” Model

 Many behavioral models focus on what is wrong with a person to identify “personality disorders.”
 The DISC model is based on normal behavior, not abnormal behavior.
 DISC is a “wellness model” that is objective and descriptive rather than subjective and judgmental.